-Avoid any unnecessary water points in your tent:
+2. Avoid any unnecessary water points in your tent

-You should remove all extra water point from your growing tent.
+You should remove all extra water points from your grow tent.
 For this, look carefully around your tent whether there is anything like a container that holds water or not.
 If so, then you have to remove that.
-Because this water gets evaporated and as a result, the humidity is increased.
+Because this water gets evaporated and as a result, the tent humidity is increased.

 Apart from that, the stagnant water in your tent can turn into the ground for bacteria and fungi.
 As a result, your plant will be affected by both excessive humidity levels and diseases because of the dirty water.
 You can build a drainage system for removing extra water from your tent.

-Use appropriate soils that have better water draining capability:
+3. Use appropriate soils that have better water draining capability

 Basically, there are three types of soil.
-They are clay, sandy and loam.
+They are the clay, sandy, and loam.
 Each type of soil has a different amount of water holding capabilities.
 Among the three types of soil, the clay soil has maximum water holding capacity and also does not drain at all.
-On the other hand, sandy soil is totally different as it has faster draining capabilities.
+On the other hand, sandy soil is totally different as it has faster-draining capabilities.
 Lastly, the loam soil stands between sand and clay soil.

-Bringing a dehumidifier inside of your grow tent:
+4. Bringing a dehumidifier inside of your grow tent

 Bringing a dehumidifier is considered the most effective way of dealing with the excessive amount of humidity.
 You might be confused about a dehumidifier if you are a newbie.
 Simply, the dehumidifier is a device that is designed for removing the excessive amount of moisture from the air.

 However, after getting the dehumidifier, you should place the dehumidifier in the center of your tent.
 Without it, make sure that your dehumidifier has an automatic shut-off feature.